 Zoom One, Zoom’s multichannel unified communications product, streamlines Zoom Phone, Zoom Chat, Zoom Meetings, and business SMS messaging into one communications solution.

+The pricing of Zoom One starts at $14.99 per user per month.
 The lower-tier plans offer video and chat only, while the higher-tier plans add SMS, voice, and expanded features.

 |Monthly cost (per user)||Free||$14.99||$19.99|